TorchlightSoftware/stoic/README.md

 ## What the hell is going on here?

 Well, looking at the schema above, there are a few things to notice.
 The schema is a heiarchical namespace.
 Each key extends the namespace within redis, and each value describes the type of data held there.
-When Redgoose parses your schema, it will construct a set of decorators.
+When Stoic parses your schema, it will construct a set of decorators.
 Decorators:

 * Are specific to a data type
 * Are used to attach Accessors to an object